peilinye/tp/docs/DeveloperGuide.md

        Expected: The room list should show no rooms, as there were only 900 rooms in the initial room list.

     5. Test case: `room 1000` <br>
-       Expected: An error `Invalid command format!` will be shown and the specified room will not appear as it is not possible for it to exist.
+       Expected: An error `Invalid command format!` will be shown, and the specified room will not appear as it is not possible for it to exist.

     6. Other invalid commands to try: `room`, `room 000`.
        Expected: An error `Invalid command format!` will be shown.
 Depending on the command input, a brief description of why the command is invalid may be provided.